pupil-labs/pupil-docs/src/invisible/user-guide/troubleshooting.md

 The potential problems include:
 - Low battery on the Companion Device.
-- Little storage left on the Companion device.
+- Low storage space remaining on the Companion Device.
 - Unstable connection to the Pupil Invisible device during a recording.